Welcome to the BAD Youth Team

 Membership Information 💸

 First 3 practices with BAD Youth are FREE (all equipment is provided).
-After the 3 trial sessions, the paddler must purchase a membership to continue.
+After the 3 trial sessions, the paddler must get a membership to continue.
 With all practices, even trial sessions, you must fill in a waiver to paddle.
 (Fill as club member)

-Yearly Youth Membership (2024 calendar year) 📆
+Yearly Youth Membership (2025/26 calendar year) 📆